chatcharoen/dbsec-workshop/README.md

 Password is **Oracle123**

+If you are not on the corporate network you will need VPN access.

 As part of this workshop, you will complete labs helping you to better understand:

 - [Database Security Assessment Tool (DBSAT)](Lab_Guides%2FDBSAT%2FREADME.md)